FOOD FOR DAILY USE

 B. It increases the Etheric Energy of most food, and makes the food more yang.
 Both benefits are extremely important for development.

-C. It concentrates some foods, allowing one to eat more of the food.
+C. It concentrates vegetables, allowing one to eat more of the them.

 D. It kills many bacteria and parasites on vegetables and other foods.